-PROPOSAL NO. 1-ELECTION OF THREE CLASS I DIRECTORS
+PROPOSAL NO. 1-ELECTION OF TWO CLASS II DIRECTORS

-Our board of directors currently consists of nine members.
+Our board of directors currently consists of eight members.
 In accordance with the terms of our restated certificate of incorporation, our board of directors is divided into three classes (class I, class II and class III), with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the current class I directors are Mette Kirstine Agger, Edward R. Conner, M.D. and Carl Goldfischer, M.D. and their term expires at the Annual Meeting.
-If elected at the Annual Meeting, Laura Williams, M.D., MPH, would join the board of directors as a class I director; - the class II directors are Rahul D. Ballal, Ph.D., Barbara J. Dalton, Ph.D. and Sara Nayeem, M.D., and their term expires at the annual meeting of stockholders to be held in 2022; and - the class III directors are David Bonita, M.D., Mark Chin and David M. Mott, and their term expires at the annual meeting of stockholders to be held in 2023.
+- the class I directors are Edward R. Conner, M.D., Carl Goldfischer, M.D. and Laura Williams, M.D., MPH, and their term expires at the annual meeting of stockholders to be held in 2024; - the class II directors are Rahul D. Ballal, Ph.D. and Barbara J. Dalton, Ph.D., and their term expires at the Annual Meeting; and - the class III directors are David Bonita, M.D., Mark Chin and David M. Mott, and their term expires at the annual meeting of stockholders to be held in 2023.